PeppeL-G/course-material/src/courses/web-development-fundamentals/project-instructions.md

 Your presentation will not be graded; consider it as (mandatory) practice.

 ## Part 11: Submitting your work
 Submit your project work on Ping Pong for grading.
 Your source code should be uploaded as a ZIP file.
-When that ZIP file has been unzipped on the examiner's own computer, it is very important that the the website can be started by running the following commands:
+When that ZIP file has been unzipped on the examiner's own computer, it is very important that the website can be started by running the following commands:

 1. `npm install`
 2. `node app.js` (or whatever main file/script that should be executed)